Prof-Sears/prof-sears.github.io/index.md

----
-title: "The Various Projects of Chris Sears"
+# The Various Projects of Chris Sears
-...

 ## Teaching